Soil texture: Texture by feel

 Hand analysis is a simple and effective means to rapidly assess and classify a soil's physical condition.
 Correctly executed, the procedure allows for rapid and frequent assessment of soil characteristics with little or no equipment.
 It is thus a useful tool for identifying spatial variation both within and between fields as well as identifying progressive changes and boundaries between soil map units (soil series).
 Texture by feel is a qualitative method, as it does not provide exact values of sand, silt, and clay.
-Although qualitative, the texture by feel flowchart can be an accurate way for a scientist or interested individual to analyze the relative proportions of sand, silt, and clay.
+Although qualitative, the texture by feel flowchart can be an accurate way for a scientist or interested (and trained) individual to analyze the relative proportions of sand, silt, and clay.

 The texture by feel method involves taking a small sample of soil and making a ribbon.
 A ribbon can be made by taking a ball of soil and pushing the soil between the thumb and forefinger and squeezing it upward into a ribbon.
 Allow the ribbon to emerge and extend over the forefinger, breaking from its own weight.
-Measuring the length of the ribbon can help determine the amount of clay in the sample.
+Measuring the unbroken length of the ribbon can help determine the amount of clay in the sample.
 After making a ribbon, excessively wet a small pinch of soil in the palm of the hand and rub in with the forefinger to determine the amount of sand in the sample.
 Soils that have a high percentage of sand, such as sandy loam or sandy clay, have a gritty texture.
 Soils that have a high percentage of silt, such as silty loam or silty clay, feel smooth.
 Soils that have a high percentage of clay, such as clay loam, have a sticky feel.
 Although the texture by feel method takes practice, it is a useful way to determine soil texture, especially in the field.

 The international soil classification system World Reference Base for Soil Resources (WRB) uses an alternative method to determine texture by feel, offering another flow chart.